jonshiach/graphics-notes/_sources/_pages/06_3D_worlds.md

 </video>
 </center>

-5. Creat a $10 \times 10$ grid of cubes in the world space.
+5. Create a $10 \times 10$ grid of cubes in the world space.

 ```{figure} ../_images/06_Ex5.png
 :width: 500